james-beans/uutill/README.md

  Made by obviouslyimbeans on Discord.
 UUTILL is a launcher for all my most useless projects.
 UUTILL is free and one of the most beginner-friendly programs to use!
+UUTILL contains programs such as "calc" (A calculator.), "Txtfg" (Text to file gen.) and more coming very very soon!